izu68/spab/readme.md

 A quick and dirty tool to replace space intendation for tab indentation in your source or text files.
+It's pretty simple and carelessly written.
+I made it because I like everything to be tab indented but some people have a preference for spaces, so to make source code more readable for me in vim it does the job.

-It's pretty simple and carelessly written, but it does the job.
-Please make a copy of the file you input before using this in case the program freaks out :P
+If you want to use it, please make a copy of the file you input before using this in case the program freaks out :P

 ## spab